Super Cup 2019: John Gregory - Chennaiyin FC have a lot to play for | Goal.com

 Following a forgetful campaign in the 2018-19 Indian Super League (ISL), Chennaiyin FC are set to embark upon the 2019 Super Cup with an eye for redemption.

-With Aizawl FC not turning up on the field in the qualification round, the southern outfit were handed a walkover and they now face Mumbai City at the Kalinga stadium in Bhubaneshwar.
+With Aizawl FC not turning up on the field in the qualification round, the southern outfit were handed a walkover and they now face Mumbai City at the Kalinga stadium in Bhubaneshwar, on Friday evening.

 Chennaiyin FC head coach John Gregory has regarded the Super Cup as a stage to overturn a poor ISL season.
 "At this time, last year, we weren't really interested in this tournament having just won the ISL," he claimed.